The Three Types of Travel Safety Map

 Because it is integrated with your HR system, though, an integrated travel safety map is able to display your people and assets on the map as well.
 By using GPS data from your employees’ smartphones, you can send them location-based alerts based on their precise, real-time location.
 This makes it much easier to determine which threats are relevant to you.
 Instead of having to sift through threats worldwide, you can see where your people are and whether any of them are impacted by a current threat.

-You can even have the system auto-notify you when a threat emerges.
+You can even have the system automatically notify you when a threat emerges.
 This means you don’t have to keep a tab open on your computer and check it constantly.
 As soon as one of your business travelers is at risk, you’ll know immediately.

 An integrated travel safety map also makes threats actionable.
 Let’s say you get a notification that one of your business travelers is in a known epidemic hotspot.
 You immediately open up your integrated travel safety map and see that, sure enough, two of your business travelers are not far from the area.
 Since the map is integrated with your mass notification system, you can immediately draft a message to everyone in the radius of the threat—warning them to avoid unnecessary contact with others and to stay indoors.
 You don’t have to use another tool or type in names manually of who you need to communicate with.